What is Julefrokost? The Danish Christmas Lunch

 Jul or Jule in Danish means Christmas.
 Frokost means Lunch.

-It is more than just a meal where families, friends, and colleagues come together to celebrate delicious Danish Christmas food and plenty of snaps.
+It is more than just a meal; a Danish hygge thing where families, friends, and colleagues come together to celebrate delicious Danish Christmas food and plenty of snaps.

 At home, Julefrokost is a marathon of food and drinks that goes on until the last man standing.
 At restaurants, it is more of a party (with a DJ sometimes) where there is a lot of drinking than food.

 Next comes the main or meat course.
-It includes a lot of meat like a
+It includes a lot of meat, like

-• Roast pork with crispy cracklings (Flæskesteg) – must try and my favorite
+- Roast pork with crispy cracklings (Flæskesteg) – must try, and my favourite

 Some restaurants include selected meat options, but you can always expect to find pork or duck on the menu, or at times both.